-Japan second-quarter GDP beats expectations - BBC News
+Japan's growth rate hits two-year high

 The latest figures could be a help to Prime Minister Shinzo Abe who pledged to reignite growth and spending through his Abenomics reforms.

-Japan has battled years of deflation - falling prices - and slow growth following an equity and property market bubble in the early 1990s.
+Japan has battled years of deflation, or falling prices, and slow growth following an equity and property market bubble in the early 1990s.

+The Abenomics programme, a mix of monetary easing, government spending and structural reforms, was designed to reignite the once-booming economy and lift consumer prices.

 Falling prices can discourage spending by consumers, who might put off purchases in the hopes that prices will drop further.